izual2279399348/StateEstimaiton/README.md

 # StateEstimaiton
-State estimation of multi-channel networked discret event system which implemented by C
+State estimation of multi-channel networked discrete event system which implemented by C